aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 expires](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-verify-invocation-timeouts/),
 Powertools doesn't have the chance to set the idempotency record to `EXPIRED`.
-This means that the record would normally have been locked until `expire_seconds` have passsed.
+This means that the record would normally have been locked until `expire_seconds` have passed.

 However, when Powertools has access to the Lambda invocation context, we are able to calculate the remaining available time for the invocation, and save it on the idempotency record.
-This way, if a second invocation happens after this timestamp, and the record is still marked `INPROGRESS`, we execute the inovcation again as if it was already expired.
+This way, if a second invocation happens after this timestamp, and the record is still marked `INPROGRESS`, we execute the invocation again as if it was already expired.
 This means that if an invocation expired during execution, it will be quickly executed again on the next retry.